Common Chimney Repairs You Might Encounter

 As briefly mentioned, dangerous gases are emitted during the burning process.
 It’s the firebox that contains these poisons and directs them towards the vent so they can be taken up and out of the chimney system safely into the atmosphere.
 It is estimated that 170 people a year die from non-automobile related carbon monoxide poisoning in their homes.
 You can see that it is very important to make sure repairs are done correctly.
 That is why we specialize in firebox repairs.

 Many older homes have clay liners that deteriorate over time.
 They have a tendency to crack, chip and sometimes even break, leaving cracks and seams where the smoke rising up the chimney system can escape into the walls of your home.
 The carbon monoxide that is naturally emitted and carried up and out the chimney with the smoke will escape into those cracks if they are not repaired.
 A product called HeatShield® is an affordable and viable option for those homeowners who have the old style clay flue liners.
 Of course, if the liner is too badly damaged, then replacing it with a stainless steel liner is the recommended option.

 Chimney Flashing Repair

 One of the most common calls we get is for chimneys that leak.
-There are three basic places where a chimney will leak; the crown, the cap and the flashing.
-The flashing is the material used to keep water out of the seem where the chimney top meets the roof line.
+There are three basic places where a chimney will leak: the crown, the cap and the flashing.
+The flashing is the material used to keep water out of the seam where the chimney top meets the roof line.
 Customers make the mistake of calling a roofing company when they should be calling a chimney specialist company to replace the flashing on their chimney.
 If you think this is the cause of your leak, please call Basic Chimney Sweep and Repair and we can help you.